garbanzos/CS4238Assignment1/tanyiyan-a0127051-cs4238-assignment-1-report.md

 *Figure.9 Screenshot of root shell obtained using obfuscated shellcode*

-The code that I used for this task can be found in *obfuscated_exploit.c*.
+The code that I used for the exploit in this task can be found in *obfuscated_exploit.c*.